 How was Venice built?

-Venice wasn’t built on the water, nor was it made on an island.
-Venice has been built on 118 little islands close to each other that were surfacing the water of the lagoon.
+Venice wasn’t built on the water, nor was it built on an island.
+In fact, Venetians built their city on 118 little islands!

 How did Venice look in the past?

-For many centuries Venetians were obliged to make use of their boats to move through the city.
-Only in later centuries, the islands got connected with each other by hundreds of bridges to connect the 118 islands that make Venice.
+For many centuries Venetians needed to use their boats to move through the city.
+Only in later centuries, did locals build hundreds of bridges to connect the 118 islands that make Venice.

-- 182 named canals in Venice (that can eventually break down into a few more canal segments)
+- In Venice, there are 182 named canals (that can eventually break down into a few more canal segments)

-- 139 churches in Venice, of which only 88 are still operating and holding mass at least once a week.
-The remaining churches have been converted into schools or community buildings.
+- In Venice, there are 139 churches, but only 88 are still operating and mass is held at least once a week.
+Many of the remaining churches have been converted into community buildings or are used for art exhibitions.

 The whole surface of Venice measures 7,98 km² or 3,08 square miles.
 Yes, Venice is small.